-Create an interim stage, between Stage 1 and Stage 2, that shifts 400,000 square feet of nonresidential development from Stage 2 to this interim stage.
+Create an interim stage, between Stage 1 and Stage 2, that shifts 400,000 square feet of non-residential development from Stage 2 to this interim stage.
 Release 400,000 square feet of non-residential development capacity immediately through this interim stage.

 The 400,000 square feet of non-residential development capacity is limited to the LSC North, LSC Central, and LSC South districts.
 New development capacity allocations through this interim stage are prohibited in the LSC West and LSC Belward Districts.
+The additional capacity of 400,000 square feet is only available for non-residential development and is not eligible for conversion to residential development under the staging requirements.